|Troubled Child at the entry to Grizzly Lake, in Colorado|

 |Holy Cross, 2004|

-The Valley spare tire carrier was popular, and mine has held up well and so has the body, all things considered.
-The spare tire came in handy once.
-The gas can came to my rescue (way too) many times.
+The Valley spare tire carrier was popular back in the day.
+Mine has held up ok, and so has the body, all things considered.
+I need a spare a couple times.
+The gas can a lot more times.

 My team converted the Jeep to autonomous steering to enter--and then win--the 2014 Sparkfun Autonomous Vehicle Competition, a sort of mini-DARPA Grand Challenge for self-driving R/C cars.